-Human trafficking forces the most vulnerable members of society - including children - into modern-day slavery.
-Of the more than 26,500 endangered runaways reported to the National Center for Missing & Exploited Children (NCMEC) in 2020, 1 in 6 was a likely victim of child sex trafficking.
-The average age of child sex trafficking victims reported to NCMEC was just 15 years old.
+Human trafficking forces the most vulnerable members of society, including children, into modern-day slavery.
+In 2021, the National Center for Missing & Exploited Children (NCMEC) received more than 17,200 reports of possible child sex trafficking.
+Of the children reported missing to NCMEC in 2021, who had run from the care of child welfare, 19% were likely victims of child sex trafficking.

-The Missing Persons Unit assists local law enforcement agencies with identifying missing children who are at high risk of victimization for domestic sex trafficking.
-The unit then refers the missing child case to BCI's Crimes Against Children Unit, which assists in efforts to locate such children, including those confirmed as sex trafficking victims.
-The Missing Persons Unit also shares information about missing children with local law enforcement and social service agencies that work with human trafficking victims.
+The Missing Persons Unit assists local law enforcement agencies with identifying missing children who are at high risk of victimization for sex trafficking.
+The unit then refers the missing child case to BCI's Special Victims Unit, which assists in efforts to locate such children, including those confirmed as sex trafficking victims.
+The Missing Persons Unit also shares information about missing children with local law enforcement, federal partners, and social service agencies that work with human trafficking victims.